DHTMLX/docs-scheduler/docs/guides/views.md

 **Related sample:** [Event Calendar.
 5-Day Workweek View](https://snippet.dhtmlx.com/af32gon8?tag=event_calendar)

-Notice that we didn't redefine the `getNext` and `getPrev` methods.
+Note that we didn't redefine the `getNext()` and `getPrev()` methods.
 This is because the default behavior of the base week view works seamlessly, moving forward or backward by one week.
-If you need custom navigation behavior, you can override these methods.
+If you need to implement custom navigation behavior, you can override these methods.

-Consider another example, Two-Week View with the approrpriate navigation step.
-In this case you need to override the navigation methods (`getNext` and `getPrev`) in addition to `getBounds`.
+Consider another example, Two-Week View with the appropriate navigation step.
+In this case you need to override the navigation methods (`getNext()` and `getPrev()`) in addition to `getBounds()`.

 ~~~jsx
 const { dateFns, EventCalendar } = eventCalendar;